No one wants to live through a bad accident or medical emergency.

-There are, however, some common elements that liability forms should include to be legally sound:
+There are, however, some common elements that liability forms typically include:

 - Customer, patient, employee, vendor, or client details, such as names, addresses, telephone numbers, emergency contacts, email addresses, dates of birth, or identification numbers.

-- Your business information, such as names, addresses, telephone numbers, email addresses, website links, and company license numbers.
+- The provider’s business information, such as names, addresses, telephone numbers, email addresses, website links, and company license numbers.

 - A release of liability that provides a clear and detailed outline of potential risks tied to an activity.
-This section must be free of jargon so that someone who isn’t a lawyer can reasonably understand it.
-It should not only address all possible outcomes but also explain the extent of your company’s responsibility to the person signing the form.
-For example, if a concert is cancelled at the last minute, your company can issue a refund or another ticket for a rescheduled date — all options should be explained clearly in this section.
-If your company does not want to be responsible or liable for any potential outcome, that must be detailed and specified here.
+This section is ideally written in plain English (or other language)possible outcomes but also explain the extent of the provider’s responsibility to the person signing the form.
+For example, if a concert is cancelled at the last minute, your company can issue a refund or another ticket for a rescheduled date — the customer’s options should be explained clearly in this section.

 - Signatures of all parties named in a waiver, including company representatives and each person participating in an activity.
-This section must include the date a waiver was signed.
+This section must include the date the waiver was signed.

 For nearly two decades, Wharton Event Management, Inc., has been on a mission to organize memorable dance events in Metro Vancouver and build thriving brands around them.